What To Know Before You Go & Other Frequently Asked Questions!

 Do I need heels or special shoes?

 Not unless you want to!
 Most of our beginner classes are sock-friendly and/or barefoot.
 Once you’re ready to try heels, we’ll help you pick a pair that works for your level (and your ankles).
 Heels classes will need a pole dance shoe.
-An 8in boot is recommended from our favored brand Pleasers.com
+A 7-8in boot is recommended from Pleasers.com

 What if I’m nervous?